brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 ‘Whatever pleasure and joy there is in the world, this is the gratification in the world (AN 3:101 §§1–2; I 258–59)

 ___

+- Highlight(pink) - Location 3406
+gratification in the case of sensual pleasures?

+- Highlight(pink) - Location 3407
+five cords of sensual pleasure.

+- Highlight(pink) - Location 3407
+Forms cognizable by the eye

+- Highlight(pink) - Location 3408
+Sounds cognizable by the ear.…

+- Highlight(pink) - Location 3408
+Odors cognizable by the nose.…

+- Highlight(pink) - Location 3408
+Flavors cognizable by the tongue.…

+- Highlight(pink) - Location 3408
+Tactile objects cognizable by the body

+___

 - Highlight(pink) - Location 3270